How to Use Social Media to Promote Your Company

 Barton Malow’s social media efforts demonstrate how you can use these online marketing tools to promote your company to potential clients, architects and the general public.

 The Barton Malow team posted regularly to social media sites on happenings throughout the project’s progress.
 This included the MIOSHA partnership signing, significant equipment installation highlights, phased completion celebrations and of course the grand opening.
 Photographs were taken throughout the construction progress to highlight these milestones on Facebook and Twitter.
-Professional photographers took some of the photos while others were taken by onsite construction personnel.
-The goal was to make sure all photography was posted in a timely manner through the proper social media channels.
+Professional photographers took some of the photos while others were taken by onsite construction personnel; however, the goal was to make sure all photography was posted in a timely manner through the proper social media channels.

 Barton Malow team members also wrote various pieces about aspects of the Severstal project including a case study in collaboration with AutoDesk on the BIM effort and a feature article for the company’s newsletter.
 The project held a prominent position on the company’s website and was also featured on company personnel’s individual LinkedIn profiles.

-There was a great deal of content generated about the Severstal project and much of it was reused for various sales and marketing initiatives for other potential projects.
+There was a great deal of content generated about the Severstal project and much of it was re-used for various sales and marketing initiatives for other potential projects.

 See the results